Kong/docs.konghq.com/app/enterprise/1.5.x/introduction/index.md

 ## Introduction

 Kong Enterprise is a Service Control Platform that brokers an organization’s information across all services by allowing customers to manage the full lifecycle of services and APIs.
-Built on top of Kong Community Gateway, Kong Enterprise enables users to simplify the management of APIs and microservices across hybrid-cloud and multi-cloud deployments.
+Built on top of Kong Gateway Community, Kong Enterprise enables users to simplify the management of APIs and microservices across hybrid-cloud and multi-cloud deployments.

 Kong Enterprise is designed to run on decentralized architectures, leveraging workflow automation and modern GitOps practices.
 With Kong Enterprise, users can: